wdawson/okta.github.io/_source/_posts/2018-08-27-build-crud-app-vuejs-netcore.md

 If you are new to Vue, I hope you found it interesting enough to explore it more and give it a try for your next project.
 With help of Okta's Vue SDK, doing authentication and authorization on client side is easier than ever.

-Hopefully this article was helpful for you and you realised how easy it is to add authentication to ASP.NET Core APIs and Vue.js applications.
+Hopefully this article was helpful for you and you now realize how easy it is to add authentication to ASP.NET Core APIs and Vue.js applications.

-You can find the source code for complete application at following link: [https://github.com/Ibro/FoodTrackerOkta](https://github.com/Ibro/FoodTrackerOkta).
+You can find the source code for complete application at [https://github.com/oktadeveloper/okta-dotnet-cuew-crud-example](https://github.com/oktadeveloper/okta-dotnet-cuew-crud-example).

 If you want to read more about Okta, Vue or ASP.NET Core check out the Okta Dev Blog.
 This post was not-so-loosely based on [Build a Basic CRUD App with Vue.js and Node](/blog/2018/02/15/build-crud-app-vuejs-node), which I would definitely recommend checking out if you're interested in learning more about Vue.js.